Unfair contract term protections for small businesses

 Small businesses commonly enter into standard form contracts for financial products and services such as contracts for business loans, credit cards, insurance cover or broker agreements.

 If a small business alleges that a contract is a standard form contract, the contract is presumed to be a standard form contract unless proven otherwise.

 In determining whether a contract is a standard form contract, a court may take into account any relevant matter, but must consider whether:

-- the business offering the product or service has all or most of the bargaining power relating to the transaction
+- the financial services provider has all or most of the bargaining power relating to the transaction

-- the contract was prepared by the business before any discussion with the small business about the transaction
+- the contract was prepared by the financial services provider before any discussion with the small business about the transaction

 - the small business was in effect required to either accept or reject the contract as it was offered (i.e. on a ‘take it or leave it’ basis)